Vid-02/TaskFlow_Distributed-Job-Scheduling-Platform-/README.md

 ---

+## Non-Goals

+This project intentionally does NOT attempt to solve the following problems:

+- Exactly-once execution semantics
+- Distributed transactions across services
+- Workflow orchestration or DAG scheduling
+- Long-running streaming workloads
+- Cron-based or time-triggered scheduling

+These constraints keep the system focused on correctness, observability, and safe concurrent execution under failure.

+---

 ## Why This Project Stands Out

 This project demonstrates real distributed systems thinking, safe concurrency handling, practical fault-tolerance mechanisms, and clean scalable backend design aligned with FAANG-level SWE expectations.